UNITED HOME EXPERTS | MARCH 22, 2014

-Quality control means that a company oversees all aspects of their operations, from product inception and manufacture to sales and even installation.
+Quality control means that a company oversees all aspects of its operations, from product inception and manufacture to sales and even installation.
 Only one company truly does all that: Marvin.
-Marvin’s Integrity windows are only sold through Marvin and are only installed by thoroughly trained and certified installers.
+Marvin’s Essential and Elevate (Integrity) windows are only sold through Marvin and are only installed by thoroughly trained and certified installers.

 Andersen Windows are sold in big-box stores, often by salespeople who are not adequately trained.
 And while the people installing Andersen windows may be excellent, the problem is that their skill can vary widely from store to store and even from crew to crew at the same store.
 Integrity’s certification requirement eliminates this potential problem.

-One huge benefit of the Integrity line is the fact that they are framed in strong Ultrex fiberglass.
-Ultrex Fiberglass means stronger, sleaker frames that will not rot and does not warp as much over time as wood tends to do in the harsh climate in our area.
+One huge benefit of the Essentials and Elevate lines are the fact that they are framed in strong Ultrex fiberglass.
+Ultrex Fiberglass means stronger, sleeker frames that will not rot and does not warp as much over time as wood tends to do in the harsh climate in our area.
 All Integrity products come with the option of wood interior, giving the homeowner the rich, natural look of wood as well as the benefit of fiberglass.

 Warranties from both Marvin and Andersen are fully transferable to a new owner should the home be sold while the windows are still under warranty.
 This can become a positive selling point.

 Here in the Northeast, where weather conditions can be extreme, many homeowners choose the expert Integrity installers at United Home Experts.
-The installers at United Home Experts do not have any axes to grind when it comes to recommending the right product to homeowners; they handle a wide range of product and are free to recommended whichever product is the best fit for any particular home or budget.
-Marvin Integrity installations by United Home Experts are 100% guaranteed and there is never any delay in resolving any customer’s questions.
+The installers at United Home Experts do not have any axes to grind when it comes to recommending the right product to homeowners; they handle a wide range of products and are free to recommend whichever product is the best fit for any particular home or budget.
+Marvin Essentials and Elevate installations by United Home Experts are 100% guaranteed and there is never any delay in resolving any customer’s questions.